 AgroInvest is a five-year project, extending to an estimated completion date of January 24, 2016.
 The scope of this Project encompasses the following U.S. Foreign Assistance Framework Program Areas: 4.2 Trade and Investment, 4.5 Agriculture, 4.6 Private Sector Competitiveness, and 4.7 Economic Opportunity.

-In April-June 2013, the AgroInvest Project team continued technical implementation activities in the Project focus areas.
-Key activities and accomplishments during this period included the following:
+Despite the ongoing political instability in Ukraine in April-June 2014, the AgroInvest Project team continued technical implementation.
+Key activities and accomplishments during this period include the following: